cLOUDDEAD

 The six-movement cLOUDDEAD (Mush, 2001), originally released as six 10" singles (recorded between 1998 and 2000), offers hip-hop distorted through the lenses of a dystopian vision or through the nervous breakdown of an urban werewolf.
 The sound effects (which constitute the core, not just the periphery, of the music) are even reminiscent of Brian Eno's ambient music and Throbbing Gristle's industrial music.
 This was hip-hop's equivalent of Frank Zappa's We're Only In It For The Money.
 The variety and eclicticism of the rapping voices (and the loose congregation that they form) is matched by a plethora of musical ideas, ranging from the lugubrious drones of Apt A (1) to the ethereal psychedelic languor of Apt A (2).
 And All You Can Do Is Laugh (2) is a mini-concerto for orchestral and vocal samples, electronic noise and dissonant instruments.
 I Promise Never To Get Paint On My Glasses Again (1) blends dub-like backbeats, pow-wow drums and funereal trumpet drones (and the string melody of Moody Blues' Nights In White Satin), while I Promise Never To Get Paint On My Glasses Again (2) tears everything to pieaces in an otherworldly vortex of voices and electronics.
 The two sides of JimmyBreeze constitute a free-form collage bordering on Dadaistic provocation.
 (Cloud Dead Number Five) (1) is an atmospheric electronic poem in the vein of Klaus Schulze's cosmic music, while (Cloud Dead Number Five) (2) is another free-form collage of sounds with a steady industrial beat.
 Bike (1) borders on musique concrete and Bike (2) is, finally, a piece focused on the vocals (ranging from rap rigmarole to campfire singalong).
 The rappers often emerge (rather casually) out of a cloud of sounds.
 The "casual" and "loose" approach are precisely what makes Clouddead so revolutionary.
 They downplay both the hip-hop beats and the rap vocals.

-Circle (2001) is a collaboration between Doseone (Adam Drucker) and Boom Bip.
+Circle (2001) documents a collaboration between Doseone (Adam Drucker) and Boom Bip.

 Themselves was a project by Doseone and producer Jel that released Them (2000) and The No Music (2002), which sound like a post-modernist rewriting of the canon of funk and soul music.

 On his own Odd Nosdam (David Madson), who had already released the collage-oriented instrumental albums Reject (2001), Le Mixtape (2001) and No More Wig for Ohio (2002), tried to bridge hip-hop and shoegazing on Burner (Anticon, 2005), at times sounding like a psychedelic version of Dalek.
 Burner sounded like powerful (albeit cryptic) meditations on the nature of sound and the way it interacts with the human mind.
 The very fact that Nosdam stuck to relatively obsolete technology instead of fully adopting the digital age sent a message about connecting with a society that was still largely dominated by analog devices.
+Untitled One sounds like Donovan's Hurdy Gurdy Man with hip-hop beats and found voices.
+Small Mr Man Pants feels like a deconstruction of Prince's Purple Rain under layers of found voices.
+The eight-minute Untitled Two (the album's standout) is a foggy, tense and ominous collage.
+Untitled Three on the other hand is a relaxed quasi-ambient piece that sneaks in a Beatles-ian melody.
+Upsetter is pure noise.
+The droning nine-minute Flying Saucer Attack is the cosmic-psychedelic outlier.
+It's all scattered and sloppy, with highs and lows.
 A few guests animate the abstract tapestries of Level Live Wires (Anticon, 2007), notably Jessica Bailiff in Fat Hooks and TV On the Radio's Tunde Adebimpe in The Kill Tone Two.
 Some of the vignettes are original and engaging: Kill Tone, that blends neoclassical harp and piano, the abstract electronic poem Freakout 3, the psychedelic mantra Fat Hooks (steady beat, soaring hymn-like vocals), the blurred electronic lullaby Up In Flames, the droning Off.
 But too many of the other pieces are pointless or mere repetitions.

 Jonathan "Why" Wolf, on the other hand, turned to piano ballads on his solo debut Elephant Eyelash (2005).